Superconductivity induced by gate-driven hydrogen intercalation in the charge-density-wave compound 1T-TiSe2: Results

 Fig.\,\ref{figure:3}c shows the $T$-dependence of the zero-field cooled (ZFC) magnetic moment $m(T)$ measured below $\sim 5\,$K at $\mu_0 H = 1$\,mT (Methods).
-A rather sharp transition is observed at $T_c = 3.6\pm0.1$\,K, in reasonable agreement with the $T_{c}$ value determined by transport measurements.
+A rather sharp transition is observed at $T\ped{c}\apex{on} = 3.6\pm0.1$\,K, in reasonable agreement with the $T_{c}$ value determined by transport measurements.
 As expected for the Meissner state, the isothermal $m(H)$, measured at $T=2\,$K following a ZFC procedure, decreases linearly with increasing $H$, up to $1.3\pm0.3$\,mT (Fig.\,\ref{figure:3}d).
 Above this field, $m(H)$ starts deviating from a linear dependence, thus defining the lower critical field $H\ped{c1}(2\,\mathrm{K})$.
-Upon further increasing $H$, $m(H)$ first reaches a minimum at $\approx5.8$\,mT and then it decreases in modulus, returning to zero at the upper critical field, in good agreement with the $H_{c2}(T)$ value determined from transport measurements (where we use the criterion of 95\% normal-state resistivity).
+Upon further increasing $H$, $m(H)$ first reaches a minimum at $\approx5.8$\,mT and then it decreases in modulus, returning to zero at the upper critical field $\gtrsim 100$\,mT, in fairly good agreement with the $H_{c2}(T)$ value determined from transport measurements (where we use the criterion of 95\% normal-state resistivity).

-By combining the resistivity- and magnetization measurement results, we can construct the SC $T{-}H$ phase diagram of H\ped{x}TiSe\ped{2} shown in Fig.\,\ref{figure:3}e.
+By combining the resistivity- and magnetization measurement results, we can construct the SC $T{-}H$ phase diagram of H\ped{2}TiSe\ped{2} shown in Fig.\,\ref{figure:3}e.
 The Meissner state exists for magnetic fields $H\lesssim H\ped{c1}$, above which SC vortices penetrate the sample volume and move in the TAFF regime until $H=H_{c2}$, here defined as the field where $\rho$ reaches 95\% of its normal-state value.
-Interestingly, $H_{c2}(T)$ shows a prominent kink around $\sim0.85T_{c}$, where its slope changes abruptly from $\approx -0.23$ to $\approx -0.13$\,T/K. These two slopes correspond to an in-plane coherence length $\xi_{ab}(0)$ of 26 and 20\,nm, respectively (Methods).
-This feature is invariably observed across all the measured H\ped{x}TiSe\ped{2} samples and it deviates considerably from the single-band mean-field behaviour exhibited by both the 3D Cu\ped{x}TiSe\ped{2} and the ion-gated 2D TiSe$_{2}$, hence suggesting that H\ped{x}TiSe\ped{2} may be a multi-band superconductor.
+The $T$-dependence of $H_{c2}$ shows a prominent kink around $\sim0.85T_{c}$, where its slope changes abruptly from $\approx -0.23$ to $\approx -0.13$\,T/K. These two slopes correspond to an in-plane coherence length $\xi_{ab}(0)$ of 26 and 20\,nm, respectively (Methods).
+We note that, as shown in Fig.\,\ref{figure:3}e, this behavior is invariably observed across all the measured H$_2$TiSe$_2$ samples with little sample-to-sample variation, even in those that exhibit a strongly biphasic resistive transition (Supplementary Fig.\,6a) or a weakly-localized normal state (Supplementary Fig.\,6b).
+This indicates that it is mostly insensitive to disorder and sample inhomogeneities, and therefore is likely an intrinsic property of the material.
+As a consequence, since this feature deviates considerably from the single-band mean-field behaviour exhibited by both the 3D Cu\ped{x}TiSe\ped{2} and the ion-gated 2D TiSe$_{2}$, it suggests that H\ped{x}TiSe\ped{2} may be a multi-band superconductor, where it is instead commonly observed\,\cite{XingSciRep2017, GurevichPRB2003, DingNL2022}.